valentynkt/BackendGarden/content/notes/SSL and TLS Protocols.md

 >
 > 5. **Key Derivation**: The server decrypts the premaster secret using its private key and generates session keys.
 >
-> 6. **Session Keys**: Both client and server independently calculate session keys using the client and server random strings and the premaster secret.
+> 6. **[[Session Management|Session]] Keys**: Both client and server independently calculate session keys using the client and server random strings and the premaster secret.
 >
 > 7. **Finished Messages**: The client and server exchange "finished" messages, confirming that the handshake is complete and encrypted communication can begin.